guardian/consent-management-platform/README.md

 # Consent Management Platform

 Welcome to the Consent Management Platform, a library of useful utilities for managing consent state across \*.theguardian.com.
+All exports include Typescript definitions.

 ## What useful utilities does this offer?

-### cmp
+### Consent notifications

-If you need to conditionally run some code based on a user's consent state you can use the `cmp` module.

-This module exposes two functions `onGuConsentNotification` and `onIabConsentNotification`.
+If you need to conditionally run some code based on a user's consent state you can use the two functions `onGuConsentNotification` and `onIabConsentNotification`.

 #### onGuConsentNotification